 It is also important when considering the most appropriate method to be aware of the wider environment.
 This includes designing and conducting research in a way that is sensitive to cultural, socio-economic, environmental and political contexts, as well as being aware of how external events can impact on social research, in particular the conduct of fieldwork.
-For example, the wider implications of the COVID-19 pandemic led to remote/virtual research methods often being necessary where face-to-face methods would have been used before.

 Researchers should be able to justify the need for working directly with groups of interest in favour of utilising alternative existing sources of data.
-In instances where direct participation is deemed necessary, the research team need to ensure research participant rights and dignity are respected and there is equitable participation.
+In instances where direct participation is deemed necessary, the research team need to ensure research participants' rights and dignity are respected and every effort is made to ensure participation is equitable.